Jessime/youtube_history/README.md

     $ pip install -r requirements.txt

 to install the dependencies.
-Hopefully, a direct `pip install youtube_history` will be coming soon!

 ## Usage

-To run from the command line, just do:
+There are currently two options for downloading data.
+The prefered method is to use [Google Takeout](https://takeout.google.com/).
+Make sure `YouTube and YouTube Music` is checked and follow directions to download the zip file.
+It'll take 10-30 minutes to recieve an email from Google saying your job is done.
+Unzip your downloaded file and pass it as a command line parameter:

+    $ python youtube_history.py --takeout /path/to/Takeout

+### Downloading with `youtube-dl`
+If you're more of a gambler, you can try using `youtube-dl` to download your data.
+Just do:

     $ python youtube_history.py

-You'll be prompted for your Google username and password if you haven't downloaded the raw metadata yet.
+and you'll be prompted for your Google username and password if you haven't downloaded the raw metadata yet.
-These are used only by `youtube-dl`, and not saved in any way (even locally).
+These are used only by `youtube-dl` and not saved in any way (even locally).

-To specify any non-default directory for the data, run:

-    $ python youtube_history.py -o /path/to/empty/data/directory/

-All interactions with YouTube are handled through `youtube-dl`, which isn't perfect.
-In particular, interacting with Google services like 2-Factor Authentication is an on-going effort.
+This is a "gamble" because `youtube-dl` is constantly fighting Google bot detection and losing more often than not.
+So your login attempts may trigger 2-Factor Authentication or fail completely.
 To help avoid triggering Google's protective measures, you can rate-limit your requests.
 This will slow down download time, but increase the likelihood of being able to download everything.
 To delay requests for a second, do:

     $ python youtube_history.py -d 1

+### Running with fresh data

+To specify any non-default directory for the data, run:

+    $ python youtube_history.py -o /path/to/empty/data/directory/

+Once raw metadata is downloaded to the default data directory, this step is skipped in future runs to save time.
+If you want to download a second dataset, you'll have to point the script to a new directory.
+(Or you can manually clear out the default `/data` folder).

 ## Questions and Comments